 Q: Whom should I contact for more information about a specific Speed Duel Sneak Peek?

 A: Your best resource for answers about a specific Speed Duel Sneak Peek tournament is the contact number listed on the Event Locator.
 KDE-US won't be able to answer questions such as "How do I get to the venue?," "Where should I park?," "When does registration start?," and so forth.
 For questions such as these, you will need to contact the OTS directly.

 If you have more general questions about Speed Duel Sneak Peek tournaments, you can send them to email@example.com.
 Please be as detailed as possible, so we can try to provide you with the answers you're seeking!

 A: Please contact the OTS for exact date(s) and time(s) for their Speed Duel Sneak Peek.

 Q: Can I buy and sell cards from other participants at the event?

 A: Each OTS location may have different buying, selling, or trading policies.
 Duelists should contact the OTS and inquire about that store's policies regarding buying, selling, and trading.
-Regardless of the OTS policy, no buying, selling, and trading of cards from the Speed Duel Sneak Peek can occur until after the Open Dueling has concluded.

 Q: I would like to provide feedback to KDE-US concerning the event I attended, whom should I contact?

 A: If you attended a Speed Duel Sneak Peek tournament and would like to send us feedback, you can e-mail us at firstname.lastname@example.org.
-Please use the header line "North America Speed Duel Sneak Peek Feedback [Store Name, City, & State]".
+Please use the header line "Latin America Speed Duel Sneak Peek Feedback [Store Name, City, & State]".
 All feedback, including comments about the OTS, judges, or the event itself will be welcome!
 All feedback is always kept confidential.
 Please make sure your e-mail includes which Speed Duel Sneak Peek you attended, including store name, city, and state.